 - Extending Lean-Agile practices to other areas of the company, including Lean Budgets, Lean Portfolio Management, contracts, and human resources

-- Helping to establish relentless improvement (see Sustain and Improve in the roadmap)
+- Helping to establish relentless improvement (see Accelerate in the Implementation Roadmap)

 For a small team, this is a pretty significant list of responsibilities.
 But it’s important to note that many of them are shared with numerous SPCs who may or may not be regular members of the LACE.

 Organization and Operation

-The LACE may be a part of an organization’s emerging Lean-Agile Program Management Office (Agile PMO), or it may exist as a standalone unit.
+The LACE may be a part of an organization’s emerging Agile Program Management Office (APMO), or it may exist as a stand-alone unit.
 In either case, it serves as a focal point of activity, a continuous source of energy that can help power the enterprise through the necessary changes.
-Additionally, since the evolution to becoming a Lean-Agile enterprise is an ongoing journey, not a destination, the LACE often evolves into a longer-term center for continuous improvement.
+Additionally, since the evolution to becoming a Lean-Agile enterprise is an ongoing journey, not a destination, the LACE often evolves into a longer-term center for relentless improvement toward business agility.

 Operationally, the LACE typically functions as an Agile team and applies the same iteration and PI cadences.
-This allows the LACE to plan and inspect and adapt in harmony with the ARTs, serving also as an exemplar for Agile team behavior.
+This allows the LACE to plan and inspect and adapt in harmony with the ARTs, serving as an exemplar for Agile team behavior.
 As a result, similar roles are needed:

 - A Product Owner works with stakeholders to prioritize the team’s transformation backlog.